i8wu/barcodescanner-sdk-for-web-examples/README.md

-This repository contains samples that show how to use the Scandit Barcode Scanner SDK for the Web (Beta).
+This repository contains samples that show how to use the Scandit Barcode Scanner SDK for the Web.

 # Scandit Barcode Scanner SDK for the Web